vbontempi/solution-tutorials/text-analysis-code-engine.md

     {: pre}

 5. Once load generation is stopped, wait for a few minutes to see the instances terminating, eventually scaling down to zero instances.
-6. Again, navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the frontend application URL from the step above.
+6. Again, navigate to the [load generator URL](https://load.fun.cloud.ibm.com/){: external} and paste the frontend application URL from the step above.
 Run the `ibmcloud code-engine application get -n frontend` command to see the instance count increasing to 5.

     Expected Output:
     ```sh